Mukherjee Lab UCSF

 7th year Tetrad PhD Student

-I was born in Los Angeles, and lived there until I was 15, and then moved to Virginia Beach.
-My interest in science began with a fascination with jellyfish and other marine animals, but shifted towards molecular and cellular biology when I started college.
-I did my undergraduate work at the University of Virginia, where I worked in Eyleen O'Rourke's lab to better understand how lysosomes respond to stress.
-After graduating, I spent a gap year at the Weizmann Institute in Israel.
-There, I worked in Tzachi Pilpel's lab, where I tried to differentiate and compare mischarging vs mispairing errors in translation by manipulating the tRNA pool in E. coli, as well as understand why certain tRNA species are evolutionarily 'disallowed'.
+I grew up in Los Angeles and Virginia.
+I completed my undergraduate studies at the University of Virginia, and spent a gap year at the Weizmann Institute before coming to UCSF.
 Here in the Mukherjee lab, I am a bit of a black sheep in that my research is a step removed from Legionella.
-A former student discovered that a Legionella kinase phosphorylates the chaperone Hsc70 at a specific, conserved residue, and that this globally decreases translation.
-I have discovered that this also occurs in human cells independently from Legionella infection as part of a DNA damage response.
-I am attempting to understand the pathway that leads to this phosphorylation, its role in cell biology, and also the biochemical effects this phosphorylation has on Hsc70.
-Outside of science, I enjoy cooking and baking, hiking, scuba diving, learning languages, reading, and aggressively binge-watching TV.
+A former student discovered that a Legionella kinase phosphorylates the chaperone Hsc70 at a conserved residue, and that this globally decreases translation.
+I have discovered that this also occurs in human cells independently from Legionella infection.
+I am attempting to understand the pathway that leads to this phosphorylation, its role in cell biology, and the effects this phosphorylation has on Hsc70.

 Email: Tom.Moss@ucsf.edu